montagdude/sboui/README.md

 Use
 ================================================================================
-The basic concept of sboui is to list software from SlackBuilds.org using a two- pane listing organized by groups.
-Switch between the right and left panes using the arrow keys or Tab, and navigate within a pane using the arrow keys, Home, End or PageUp/PageDown.
+The basic concept of sboui is to browse software from SlackBuilds.org using a two-pane listing organized by groups.
+Switch between the right and left panes with the arrow keys or Tab, and navigate within a pane using the arrow keys, Home, End or PageUp/PageDown.

 The first thing you normally will want to do after starting sboui is to sync the local repository with the official remote SlackBuilds.org repository.
 This